kubernetes/enhancements/keps/sig-auth/5018-dra-adminaccess/README.md

 ## Implementation History

-- Kubernetes 1.33: KEP accepted as "provisional".
+- Kubernetes 1.33: Alpha version of the KEP.

 ## Drawbacks